Eureka Street (novel): Plot Introduction

 Eureka Street concerns two working-class Belfast men who, despite being Catholic and Protestant respectively, are friends.
-The novel switches back and forth between Chuckie Lurgan's third-person narrative and Jake Johnson's first-person narrative.
+The novel switches back and forth between Chuckie Lurgan's third-person narrative and Jake Jackson's first-person narrative.
 United by their inability to form mature relationships, they struggle to find love and stability in bomb-torn Belfast.
 The book is set in 1990s, amid peace negotiations and possible cease-fires.
 In a 1999 interview with Sylvie Mikowski, Wilson said he "wanted to avoid writing a novel in which anyone knew the names of the guns, and I wanted to write about violence responsibly, but in particular what I really wanted to do was to show the weight of a human life lost."
 The book follows both Jake, the Catholic, and Chuckie, the Protestant, along their lives in Belfast.
-Towards the end of the book, Both find their lives affected by the 'Fountain Street Bombing'.
+Towards the end of the book, both find their lives affected by the 'Fountain Street Bombing'.